Kade-95/local-db/readme.md

 Later in the future I hope to add more functionalities to this project, things like **Aggregation** and integrating awesome features like **RxJs**.

+On instanciation of the class **LoneDB** a new **Collection/Table** is created with the provided name if the collection doesn't exist already, else it will fetch the stored data and keep it ready for manipulation.

 ## ##
 ## ##